PhysicalBit7/notes/docs/software-security/chapter4.md

   - Not only incorporates protective, post-implementation techniques, but also addresses the need to specify, design, and implement an application with a minimal attack surface
   - Preventing weaknesses from entering the software in the first place or at least removing them as early in the life cycle as possible and before the software is deployed

-#### Cyberinfrastructure Security
+### Cyberinfrastructure Security
 Research environments that support advanced data acquisition, data storage, and other computing and information processing services distributed over the Internet.
 In scientific usage, it is a technological and sociological solution to the problem of efficiently connecting laboratories and computers for novel scientific knowledge

 **Security** is the degree of resistance to, or protection from harm

+---

-#### Attack Resistance, Attack Tolerance, and Attack Resilience
+### Attack Resistance, Attack Tolerance, and Attack Resilience
-1. Attack Resilience - the ability of the software to prevent the capability of an attacker to execute an attack against it
+1. **Attack Resilience** - the ability of the software to prevent the capability of an attacker to execute an attack against it
    1. Often the most difficult to achieve, as it involves minimizing all weaknesses from every level, sometimes impossible to achieve
-2. Attack Tolerance - the ability of the software to "tolerate" the errors and failure that result from successful attacks and, in effect, to continue to operate as if it had not occurred
+2. **Attack Tolerance** - the ability of the software to "tolerate" the errors and failure that result from successful attacks and, in effect, to continue to operate as if it had not occurred
-3. Attack Resilience - the ability of the software to isolate, contain, and limit the damage resulting from any failures caused by attack-triggered faults that the software was unable to resist or tolerate and to recover as quickly as possible
+3. **Attack Resilience** - the ability of the software to isolate, contain, and limit the damage resulting from any failures caused by attack-triggered faults that the software was unable to resist or tolerate and to recover as quickly as possible

+Properties contributing to the attacking perspective

-### The Attackers Perspective
+## The Attackers Perspective
 Much easier to find vulnerabilities in software than it is to make software secure, an attacker may have a physical copy of the software, or attack it over the Internet

 Design patterns attempt to tackle head-on the problems of secure, stable, and effective software architecture and design.
 Attack patterns apply the problem-solution paradigm of design patterns in a destructive context.
 Gives software developers a representation of how attackers think, which enables them to anticipate attacks and take more effective steps to mitigate the impact